SneakyPeet/EasyEventSourcing/ReadMe.md

 ##A Very Simple Overview of Event Sourcing

-Event Sourcing is **Command Query Responsibility Separation (CQRS)**, with the added benefit of no data loss.
+Event Sourcing is **Command Query Responsibility Segregation (CQRS)**, with the added benefit of no data loss.

 **Command**

 Our Audit Log becomes a first class citizen.
 We store a history of things that happened in our application instead of state (as you would in a traditional database).
 We store this history as events.
-To change our system, we take these events, replay them to build up state, apply some command to this state to generate new events. `Events + Command = Event`.
+To change our system, we take these events, replay them to build up state, apply some command to this state to generate new events. `Events + Command = Event(s)`.

 **Query**